On the Hardness of the $L_1-L_2$ Regularization Problem: NP-Hardness of Constrained Minimization

-and show that its set of optimal solutions is $X^*$ defined in \eqref{eq:Xstar_NCP}.
-However, unlike the proof of \cref{thm:partition_opt} in which the set of optimal solutions $X^*$ can be derived easily, since we no longer have the nonnegativity constraints, some additional arguments are necessary to derive the set of optimal solutions to the above relaxed problem \eqref{eq:L1tauL2_for_partition_relaxed}.
+However, unlike the proof of Proposition \ref{thm:partition_opt} in which the set of optimal solutions $X^*$ can be derived easily, since we no longer have the nonnegativity constraints, some additional arguments are necessary to derive the set of optimal solutions to the relaxed problem \eqref{eq:L1tauL2_for_partition_relaxed}.
 The analysis is summarized in the following lemma.